VGA core

 Legacy personalities

-Besides the VGA text and graphics modes above, the core hosts two older adapters as alternate personalities sharing the same frame store and RAMDAC: CGA (320x200x4 / 640x200x2, the classic even/odd B800 framebuffer) and the Hercules Graphics Card (HGC).
+The core also has two older adapters as alternative personalities.
+They share the same frame store and the same RAMDAC.
+They are the CGA (320x200x4 and 640x200x2, with the even/odd B800 frame buffer) and the Hercules Graphics Card (HGC).

 Hercules Graphics Card (HGC)